telerik/blazor-docs/knowledge-base/grid-wrap-and-center-column-text.md

 ---
-title: How to wrap and center the Grid column text
+title: How to wrap and center the Grid column header text
-description: How to wrap and center the Grid column text
+description: How to wrap and center the Grid column header text
 type: how-to
-page_title: How to wrap and center the Grid column text
+page_title: How to wrap and center the Grid column header text
-slug: grid-kb-wrap-and-center-column-text
+slug: grid-kb-wrap-and-center-column-header-text
 position:
 tags:
 ticketid: 1507250